mridang/action-semantic-release/README.md

 ## Contributing

-If you have suggestions for how this app could be improved, or want to report a bug, open an issue - we'd love all and any contributions.
+If you have suggestions for how this app could be improved, or want to report a bug, open an issue—we'd love all and any contributions.

 ## License